akshayKhot/akshayKhot.github.io/_posts/2021-3-10-jason-fried-retweets-blog.md

 title: Jason Fried Retweets My Blog
 ---

-So this is what happens when Jason Fried retweets about my blog post.
+So this is what happens when Jason Fried retweets a link to my blog.

 Yesterday, I posted a tweet mentioning my blog [post](/switched-to-hey) about switching to Hey.